How to Clean a Toilet tank – Don’t Bleach Again

 Most people have never seen the inside of their toilet tanks.
 Some don’t even know how a toilet tank works.
 To some, it is just a water reservoir for flushing the toilet.

-It doesn’t help much that the toilet tank is always closed.
+It doesn’t help much that the toilet tank is permanently closed.
 This is why most people always remember to clean the toilet bowl and not the tank.

 But why would anyone want to clean a toilet tank?
 At least we know what happens in the bowl, but the tank!
 What could possibly happen inside the toilet tank that would necessitate the need to clean it?

-The first time I saw the inside of my toilet tank I didn’t believe what I saw.
+The first time I saw the inside of my toilet tank, I didn’t believe what I saw.
 The base of the tank was literally black.
-The walls brown.
-I initially wanted to replace the toilet flapper, but I instead spent the entire afternoon cleaning the toilet tank.
+The walls are brown.
+I initially wanted to replace the toilet flapper but spent the entire afternoon cleaning the toilet tank.

-A toilet tank is placed on top the toilet bowl by design rather than accident.
-It makes it possible to flush the toilet by the help of the natural force of gravity.
+A toilet tank is placed on top of the toilet bowl by design rather than by accident.
+It makes it possible to flush the toilet with the help of the natural force of gravity.
 The tank is connected to the house water system by the toilet water supply line.

-To clean a toilet tank, turn off water supply and drain the tank.
-Fill the tank with vinegar all the way to the top of the overflow tube and let it sit for 12 hours.
-Flush down the vinegar, spray a disinfectant inside the tank and use a brush to scrub it.
+To clean a toilet tank, turn off the water supply and drain the tank.
+Fill the tank with vinegar to the top of the overflow tube and let it sit for 12 hours.
+Flush down the vinegar, spray a disinfectant inside the tank, and use a brush to scrub it.
 Avoid using chemicals like bleach and acids.

 How Does a Toilet Tank Get Dirty?

 Before water gets to your toilet tank, it has to come from somewhere.
-The most common type of dirt in the toilet tank is minerals from the water supply.
+The toilet tank’s most common type of dirt is minerals from the water supply.

-When water is being pumped, it is difficult to see them but when the it settles in the tank the minerals are deposited at the bottom and walls of the tank.
-Continuous depositing over a period of time forms a layer at the bottom of the tank and also stains its walls.
+When water is pumped, it is difficult to see them, but when it settles in the tank, the minerals are deposited at the bottom and walls of the tank.
+Continuous depositing over a period of time form a layer at the bottom of the tank and also stains its walls.

-Hard water stains in the toilet bowl is also as a result of these minerals.
-The most common ones are iron, calcium and manganese.
+Hard water stains in the toilet bowl are also a result of these minerals.
+The most common ones are iron, calcium, and manganese.

-Water is pumped into the toilet tank at a high pressure.
-If the pipes transporting the water are corroded, the scrapped off corrosions will end up being deposited inside the tank.
+Water is pumped into the toilet tank at high pressure.
+If the pipes transporting the water are corroded, the scrapped-off corrosions will be deposited inside the tank.
 Over a period of time, the inside of the tank will have brownish sediments.

-The toilet tank is also a natural habitat for mold and algae .
-As a result the water in the tank will turn cloudy and/or greenish.
+The toilet tank is also a natural habitat for mold and algae.
+As a result, the water in the tank will turn cloudy and greenish.

 Why You Need to Clean a Toilet Tank